-The salary requirements for the 30% ruling in 2020 (existing and new rulings) have been published on the site of the Dutch Tax Authorities.
+The salary requirements for the 30% ruling in 2021 (existing and new rulings) have been published.
 We provide you with a summary in English.

 Some employers choose to just implement full 30% ruling benefits.
 We always advice to also implement partial 30% rulings, the employee’s salary may rise and with that she/he may be eligible for the full benefit.
 Besides this, the competition on the labour market is fierce, not implementing a rule in which the employee only get partial benefit may mean the difference to choose for another employer.